F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_f5lbaas-vcmp.rst

 Overview
 --------

-Virtual Clustered Multiprocessing™ (vCMP®) is a feature of the BIG-IP® system that allows you to run multiple instances of BIG-IP software on a single hardware platform. vCMP allocates a specific share of the hardware resources to each BIG-IP® instance, or :term:`vCMP guest`.
+Virtual Clustered Multiprocessing™ (vCMP) is a feature of the BIG-IP system that allows you to run multiple instances of BIG-IP software on a single hardware platform. vCMP allocates a specific share of the hardware resources to each BIG-IP instance, or :term:`vCMP guest`.

 A vCMP guest consists of a TMOS instance and one or more BIG-IP modules.
 The :term:`vCMP host` allocates a share of the hardware resources to each guest; each guest also has its own management IP address, self IP addresses, virtual servers, and so on.
 In this way, each guest can effectively receive and process application traffic with no knowledge of other guests on the system.